 Paid Parental Leave of the 500 Largest U.S. Public Companies

 To compete for human capital, firms offer benefits to attract and retain employees.
 Gender diversity continues to be a challenge for firms, especially at senior levels.
 Firms are fighting a “leaky pipeline” of female employees that leads to a dearth of senior female leaders.
 Paid parental leave benefits are a way to support and retain working parents in general—and working mothers in particular—at a critical moment when many leave the workforce.
 Firms have clearly signaled that they see a retention benefit from paid parental leave.
-For example, when Google extended its paid parental leave from 12 weeks to 18 weeks, the retention rate of women following maternity leave increased by 50%.
+For example, when Google extended its paid parental leave from 12 weeks to 18 weeks, the retention rate of women following maternity leave increased by 50% (Wojcicki, Wall Street Journal, 2014).

 Transparency matters for both firms and workers.
-From an employee perspective, benefits constitute 30% of the total compensation of private industry workers in the United States (Bureau of Labor Statistics, Employer Costs for Employee Compensation, 2024).
+From an employee perspective, benefits constitute 30% of the total compensation of private industry workers in the United States (Bureau of Labor Statistics, Employer Costs for Employee Compensation, 2025).
 Paid parental leave is an extremely valuable benefit for working parents, particularly for the women who are the primary users of this benefit.
-Transparency around paid parental leave helps workers make better informed career choices.
-For firms, transparency in paid parental leave policies enables better benchmarking against peers, allowing them to establish more competitive and informed policies.
+Transparency around paid parental leave helps workers make better-informed career choices.
+When firms choose not to disclose their paid parental leave policies, it can invite speculation, as prospective employees may turn to third-party websites that often provide conflicting or inaccurate accounts shaped by uneven state programs and varied individual experiences.
+For firms competing on culture and talent, that ambiguity can come at a cost.
+Additionally, transparency in paid parental leave policies enables better benchmarking against peers, allowing firms to establish more competitive and informed policies.

 Scoring methodology